How To Block Adult Content On Android: 5 Ways To Protect Your Kids

 These days, children are getting so adept with technology such as Google Search that it’s getting harder for parents to keep their environment family-friendly.

-That’s why it’s important to know how to block adult content on their Android phones, especially if you don’t want them to get exposed to things that they shouldn’t be seeing at a young age.
+That’s why it’s important to know how to block adult content on their Android phones (and iPhones as well), especially if you don’t want them to get exposed to things that they shouldn’t be seeing at a young age.

 Turning SafeSearch on in their browser and in Play Store and Google app is a good way to filter out inappropriate content, as well as limiting the apps they can download from Play Store.